-These problems can impact adversely on road safety, congestion and the quality of life for local residents.

-The levels of provision set out in Tables 3(a) and 3(b) apply to incurtilage parking with a single garage counting as one parking space and a double garage as two spaces.
-A single garage should be a minimum of 6m x 3m as recommended in MfS and a double garage a minimum of 6m x 5.5m.
+- 1.18 These problems can impact adversely on road safety, congestion and the quality of life for local residents. - 1.19 The levels of provision set out in Tables 3(a) and 3(b) apply to incurtilage parking with a single garage counting as one parking space and a double garage as two spaces.
+A single garage should have minimum internal dimensions of 6m x 3m as recommended in MfS and a double garage minimum internal dimensions of 6m x 5.5m.
 In the case of integral garages a reduced garage size may be accepted if separate cycle storage is provided where a larger garage size would affect the house type.
-However existing garages are accepted as parking spaces if they meet the minimum size requirement of 5m x 2.4m in order to provide vehicle parking.

-The location of parking provided for any development should be convertient to that development as well as both practical and accessible to encourage its use.

-Criteria designed to ensure that adequate provision is made for people with disabilities is also included and consideration should be given to the provision of parking or storage areas for mobility scooters where appropriate.
-Requirements for the provision of secure cycle parking facilities are indicated and consideration should be given to the provision of parking for powered two wheelers.

-Should advice on the standards to be used be required prospective developers are advised to consult with the Highway Authority.
+However existing unaltered garages are accepted as parking spaces. - 1.20 The location of parking provided for any development should be convenient to that development, as well as both practical and accessible to encourage its use. - 1.21 Criteria designed to ensure that adequate provision is made for people with disabilities is also included and consideration should be given to the provision of parking or storage areas for mobility scooters where appropriate.
+Requirements for the provision of secure cycle parking facilities are indicated and consideration should be given to the provision of parking for powered two wheelers. - 1.22 Should advice on the standards to be used be required prospective developers are advised to consult with the Highway Authority.

-4. CONVERSIONS AND EXTENSIONS
+CONVERSIONS AND EXTENSIONS